 Enter the center of the village, and you’ll find the Church of Saint Anne together with its impressive high altar.
 The church’s altar is a work of art created by the sculptor Andreas Onich.

 Ultimately, Wamberg offers picture-perfect views of Alpspitze and Zugspitze.
-This, together with all that was mention, shall give you a very tranquil and peaceful experience in Garmisch-Partenkirchen.
+This, together with all that was mentioned, shall give you a very tranquil and peaceful experience in Garmisch-Partenkirchen.

 King’s House on Schachen (Könighaus am Schachen)